SSRN Author Page

 Director; Criminal Justice Institute

-She is an elected member of the American Law Institute and was appointed to the Board of Advisors for the Institute's sentencing reform project.
+Professor Thompson is an elected member of the American Law Institute and was appointed to the Board of Advisors for the Institute's sentencing reform project.
 In 2000, she served as Chair of the Criminal Justice Section of the Association of American Law Schools.
 She was named one of the top 25 Women of Vision for 2009 by Hispanic Business magazine.
+In 1996, she became the first Latina tenured law professor in the State of Texas.

 B.A., Yale University; J.D., Yale University